amm33/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/epic3.md

 User Stories:
 * As a website owner, I want to track website traffic and user engagement metrics, so that I can measure the performance of my website.
 * As a web developer, I want to integrate website analytics tools (such as Google Analytics) into the website, so that I can track website performance and user engagement.
-* As a user, I want the website to be accessible on multiple devices (desktop, tablet, mobile) so that I can access it wherever and whenever I need to.

 Dependencies:
 * Availability of website analytics tools: The availability and functionality of the tools used to collect and analyze website metrics can impact the ability to monitor and improve the user experience.